Submissions

 Text has a title, reflecting the content.
 The number of words for a title is at most 20 words.
 The Title should be clear, brief, and Informative.
 Abbreviations should be avoided.
 No place or year is included.

 A complete name is a must, without mentioning a university degree or position of job, below the title.
-Exactly below the name of the author, name of institution, the address of the institution, and the first writer’s e-mail address must be written;
+Exactly below the name of the author, departement of studies, name of institution, country, and the corresponding author's e-mail address must be written;

 7. Abstract :